Why? Why? Lie! Deny!

 Not Lies, Just Lost Time

-And so many ‘lies’ - though I have learned to accept, most of the time they’re not lies, just a bit of denial or muddled truths.
+And so many ‘lies’ - though I’ve learned to accept them - most of the time they’re not lies, just a bit of denial or muddled truths.

 I’ve just eaten!
 I’ve been out!
 I went walking!
 I drove the car last week!
 I only saw her recently!